ryuheiyokokawa/corona-grapher/README.md

 Sort of like above.
 You can add new graphs and choose countries/provinces to compare along with date range.
 You have the option of using various chart types including:
 - Line
+- Line (confirmed vs confirmed delta)
 - Pie
 - Stacked Bar
 - Stacked Area

 Some of the chart implementations are not perfect, but are based on some examples from Victory.
 The Line charts are probably the best implemented at the moment.

+The most useful ones are Line and Line (confirmed vs confirmed delta).
+The latter uses ideas from [here](https://www.youtube.com/watch?v=54XLXg4fYsc).
+The idea is that it can measure the velocity at which the virus is spreading on a log scale.
+Thus, it shows whether things are slowing in down.

 ## Packages/Tech used
 Backend: